heroku/node-heroku-client/docs/oauthAuthorization.md

 ### `created_at`

-*When oauth authorization was created.*
+*when OAuth authorization was created.*

 Example | Serialized? | Type
 --- | --- | ---